 An efficient passive RFID system for ubiquitous identification and sensing using impulse UWB radio

 The next generation RFID system for ubiquitous identification and sensing requires both energy and system efficiency.
-This paper describes an efficient passive RFID system using impulse ultra-wideband radio (IR-UWB), at a 10 m operation range.
+This paper describes an efficient passive RFID system using impulse ultra-wideband radio (IR-UWB), at a 10m operation range.
 Unlike conventional passive RFID systems which rely on backscatter and narrowband radio, IR-UWB is introduced as the uplink (communication from a tag to a reader).
-By utilizing a specialized communication protocol and a novel ALOHA-based anti-collision algorithm, such semi-UWB systems enable a high network throughput (2000 tag/sec) under the low power and low cost constraint.
-A low power tag design for proof of concept is finally presented.
+By utilizing a specialized communication protocol and a novel ALOHA-based anti-collision algorithm, such Semi-UWB architecture enables a high network throughput (2000 tag/sec) under the low power and low cost constraint.
+A tag design for proof of concept is finally presented.

 Place, publisher, year, edition, pages

 The First International EURASIP Workshop on RFID Technology, RFID 2007.
 Vienna, Austria.
 24-25 September 2007

 QC 201201202012-01-192012-01-192012-01-20Bibliographically approved